 Optimize government spending by maximizing all three values and make sure there are many nodes

 Each dollar the government spends need to pass through as many nodes as possible with high coefficient values.
-So the formula pretty much goes: [$ * spend ratio * innovation * upside] for however many nodes there are until they all get saved up somewhere (and yes, saved up money can be invested, and there’s more debt so hopefully the invested money would go through another strong cycle with high coefficients to justify it)
+So the formula pretty much goes: [$ * spend ratio * innovation * upside] for however many nodes there are until they all get saved up somewhere (and hopefully invested back into high Spend/Save Ratio entities in the US).

-Money that goes to a large research corporation might have high innovation value (0.8 or 0.9), but the upside coefficient would be lower (you rarely see corporations that make a product that generates 50x the investment) and it will usually get saved up by high-paid engineers/scientists that are uncertain about the economy.
+Money that goes to a large research corporation might have high innovation value (0.8 or 0.9), but the upside coefficient would be lower (you rarely see corporations that make a product that generates 50x the investment but it happens commonly in the startup world) and it will usually get saved up by high-paid engineers/scientists that are uncertain about the economy.

 On the other hand, money that goes into a mom-and-pop stores will likely be all spent on covering costs, paying other low wage workers, and consumer spending at other mom-and-pop stores.
 There is still relatively low upside and innovation value to it though.